What follows is a list of resources that can be applied specifically to landing page optimization.

 Do this: Create a document all of the alternative ideas you’ve had for copy, design, images etc. and form hypothesis as to why these may also work.

 If this is your first time creating a landing page, you have two options:

-- Build one page to test challenge the existing, low converting page, run it, collect data & form a hypothesis on how to improve the desired metric after the test is complete.
+- Build one page to test challenge the existing, low converting page.
+Run it, collect data, and form a hypothesis on how to improve the desired metric after the test is complete.

-In either scenario, all you’re really trying to do is collect enough data to validate your assumptions about your target market & formulate objectives, goals & performance indicators for future tests.
+In either scenario, all you’re really trying to do is collect enough data to validate your assumptions about your target market and formulate objectives, goals, and performance indicators for future tests.

-They reason you document your ideas is to have a record of what you’ve done that works & what it’s increased.
-Even though many of your ideas will wind up being wrong & thrown out, it’s much better than forgetting good ideas that could have earned you more.
+They reason you document your ideas is to have a record of what you’ve done that works and what it’s increased.
+Even though many of your ideas will wind up being wrong and thrown out, it’s much better than forgetting good ideas that could have earned you more.

-- 11 A/B Testing Mistakes I See All The Time
+- 12 A/B Testing Mistakes I See All the Time

-You could also test the media type of your email opt-in offer – this study says that pdf and web content converts better than video.
+You could also test the media type of your email opt-in offer—this study says that PDF and web content convert better than video.
 Do your own testing.

-So much of a visitor’s landing page experience happens in less than a second & most of focus on the entirely wrong side of that experience.
+So much of a visitor’s landing page experience happens in less than a second, and most landing page optimization focuses on the entirely wrong side of that experience.

 If you think of your landing page as a way to tell the story of how your prospect’s life gets better, and use what you know about how the brain processes text and images, you can create a “hook” that gets them wanting more.